Korean War Legacy Project

 Naval Training

-Nick Mararac discusses how he became a commissioned officer after graduating from college.
-He also discusses his basic training starting at the Naval Academy.
-During his explanation, pride can be heard in the tone of his voice.
+Nick Mararac shares how he became a commissioned officer after graduating from college.
+He also discusses how his basic training started at the Naval Academy rather than boot camp.
+He explains that part of his coursework included naval training.

 Share YouTube: